axe312ger/metalsmith-webpack-suite/README.md

 ## :cloud: Installation

 Cloning the repo or downloading a release might be the best idea.
+This is a boilerplate, not a library.

 You may build on top of this project or extract parts you need for your own projects.

-Afterwars, simply install all dependencies by running:
+Afterwards, simply install all dependencies by running:

 ```js
 yarn || npm install